breuleux/jurigged/README.md

                         Wildcard path/directory for which files to watch --debounce DEBOUNCE, -d DEBOUNCE
-                        Interval to wait for to refresh a modified file, in seconds -m MODULE             Module or module:function to run --verbose, -v         Show watched files and changes as they happen --version             Print version
+                        Interval to wait for to refresh a modified file, in seconds --poll POLL           Poll for changes using the given interval -m MODULE             Module or module:function to run --verbose, -v         Show watched files and changes as they happen --version             Print version